learn-academy-2021-echo/week-1-assessment-rccalpito/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. GitHub pull request:
+1. GitHub pull request: Github pull requests tell others about changes to github repositories that you have made.

-2. Higher Order Functions:
+2. Higher Order Functions:A higher order function is a function that takes a function as an argument and returns a function. very meta.

-3. Jest:
+3. Jest: Jest is a javascript testing framework with the focus of simplifying support for web applications.

-4. Objects:
+4. Objects: this can be a variable, data structure, or function that and can be related to the instance of a class

-5. Classes:
+5. Classes:classes are templates for creating objects.